donut-party/datapotato/README.md

 ```

 * Every ent type schema must have a `:prefix` key.
 This is used to
-  name the ents Specmonstah generates.
+  name the ents Datapotato generates.
-* `:spec` is used by the `reifyhealth.specmonstah.spec-gen/spec-gen`
+* `:spec` is used by the `donut.datapotato.spec-gen/spec-gen`
   visiting function to generate values for ents using clojure.spec
 * `:relations` specify how ents of different types reference each other
 * `:constraints` provide additional rules around ent generation and visitation: